 Data is as of , unless otherwise indicated.
 Returns for periods greater than one year are annualized.
 Financial data is estimated and unaudited.
 Past performance is historical and not a guarantee of future results.

-*Class I Shares and Class D Shares are each not subject to a sales load; however, investors may be required to pay brokerage commissions on purchases and sales of Class I Shares and Class D Shares to their Selling Agent.
+*Class I Shares, Class D, and Class U Shares are each not subject to a sales load; however, investors may be required to pay brokerage commissions on purchases and sales of Class I Shares, Class D Shares, and Class U Shares to their Selling Agent.
 Investors should consult with their Selling Agent about the sales load and any additional fees or charges their Selling Agent might impose on each class of shares.
 The actual sales load paid may vary among and within Selling Agents.

 +The Fund has agreed to pay the Adviser a management fee at an annual rate equal to 1.00% of the average daily value of the Fund’s net assets.
 The Adviser voluntarily waived its Management Fee until June 30, 2018.
 Between July 1, 2018 and March 31, 2019, the Adviser voluntarily waived a portion of its Management Fee and incrementally stepped up the Management Fee towards the full annual rate.
 Starting April 1, 2019, the Adviser has received a Management Fee at an annual rate of 1.00% of the average daily value of the Fund’s net assets.